 - Orders can also be made in favour of persons who experience violence outside a domestic relationship.
 This is a personal protection order and can be prosecuted by an individual in their own name.

-- Under the Family Law Act, the Family Court of Australia has jurisdiction also to make orders for personal protection, including again, in some circumstances orders for the protection of children.
+- Under the Family Law Act, the Family Court of Australia also has jurisdiction to make orders for personal protection, including, in some circumstances, orders for the protection of children.

 - Orders can be made on an ex-parte, interim and final basis.

-- Orders can be entered into on a without admissions basis and by consent.
+- Orders can be entered into on an admissions basis and by consent.

 Breach of AVO

 When a court makes an Apprehended Violence Order (AVO), it puts rules in place to protect someone from being hurt, scared or bothered.
 Following these rules is very important.
 If someone breaks or “breaches” these rules, they might face serious problems.

 Breaking the rules of an AVO can have serious implications and affect many parts of your life, including:

 - Working with Kids:If you want a job where you work with children, your employer will check if you have any AVOs.
 If you do, it might be harder to get the job.

 - Security Licence:If you have or want a security licence (like for a security guard), an AVO might cause problems.
 It could stop you from getting a new licence or make you lose one you already have.

 - Using Firearms:If you have an AVO against you, you’ll have to give any guns you own to the police.
 Also, you might not be allowed to get a new gun licence for up to 10 years.

 Ensuring Your Safety and Legal Security with O’Sullivan Legal